mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-ietf-dhc-dhcpv4-over-dhcpv6-ra.md

 The following terms and acronyms are used in this document:

 * DHCP:
-   In this document when not otherwise specified it referres to DHCPv4 and/or DHCPv6
+   In this document when not otherwise specified, referes to DHCPv4 and/or DHCPv6

 * DHCPv4:
    DHCP as defined in {{RFC2131}}